Skip to main content

 Side effects of opioids

-Many side effects from opioid pain medicine can be prevented.
-Some of the mild ones such as nausea, itching, or drowsiness, often go away on their own after a few days as your body adjusts to the medicine.
-If you're having any side effects, let your doctor or nurse know and ask for help managing them.
+Many side effects from opioid pain medicine can be managed.
+Some of them such as nausea, itching, or drowsiness, might go away after a few days as your body adjusts to the medicine.
+If you're having any side effects, let your cancer care team know and ask for help managing them.

 Drowsiness or sleepiness